zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - We must describe where users can place the authOrder property.

 - We must describe the default order of authentication, when no authOrder property is supplied.

+- We must document that the new authOrder property name is a  Zowe reserved word that should **NOT** be used by any extender.

 - We must notify extenders to guide their customers to supply an appropriate authOrder property if their extension needs a non-default order.